locomotivemtl/locomotive-boilerplate/README.md

 **Usage**

-Insert a `%grid` block and add `%grid__item` elements inside it.
+Insert a `grid` block and add `grid__item` elements inside it.
-No rows that contain floats, no twelve columns system; just the number of items you want, with fractions like names helpers *(ex: `%third`, `%two-thirds`)*, inside a single block.
+No rows that contain floats, no twelve columns system; just the number of items you want, with the classes names you want, inside a single block.

-- Extend the placeholder selectors *(`%`)* for more semantic ones to your components.
+- Include the grid mixins in your components classes.
-- Create custom width grid items by extending the `%grid__item` and adding widths in a fraction format, with the `span()` function.
+- Create custom width grid items by including the `grid__item` mixin and adding the widths you need or just include the helpers mixins with fractions like names.
-- Add media queries, on the helpers selectors or on your custom components, with the `$from` and `$to` variables to change the grid items widths, for your content, on different screen sizes .
+- Add media queries, on the helpers mixins or on your custom components to change the grid items widths, for your content, on different screen sizes.

 *[Demo](http://codepen.io/AntoineBoulanger/pen/EaLNxe)*